Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_zero_to_snowflake_data_governance/tb_zts_data_governance.md

 Duration: 1

 ### Overview
-Now that we understand these System Defined roles, let's begin leveraging them to create a test role and grant it access to the Customer Loyalty data we will deploy our initial Data Governance features against and our `tasty_dev_wh` Warehouse.
+Now that we understand these System Defined roles, let's begin leveraging them to create a test role and grant it access to the Customer Loyalty data we will deploy our initial Data Governance features against and also providing the ability to use our `tasty_dev_wh` Warehouse.

 ### Step 1 - Using the Useradmin Role to Create our Test Role
 As we saw, a `useradmin` can create and manage users and roles.
 Please kick off the next two queries with the first assuming that `useradmin` role and the second leveraging a [CREATE ROLE](https://docs.snowflake.com/en/sql-reference/sql/create-role) command to generate a new `tasty_test_role` we will use throughout this Quickstart.